vaish9825/real-time-chat-flutter/README.md

 # Flutter RTC Chat App

-A real-time chat application built with Flutter and Supabase, featuring authentication, push notifications, and a modern UI.
+A real-time chat application built with Flutter and Supabase, featuring authentication, push notifications using FCM, and a modern UI.

 ## Features
 - User authentication (sign up, sign in, sign out)